i3arnon/MoreAsyncLINQ/README.md

 ### ToArrayByIndex

-Creates an array from an IEnumerable<T> where a function is used to determine the index at which an element will be placed in the array.
+Creates an array from an `IAsyncEnumerable<T>` where a function is used to determine the index at which an element will be placed in the array.

 ### ToDelimitedString